 Although safety always comes first, our customers need to be able to produce large quantities very quickly and to the highest quality.

-Carsten Köhler, Head of Sales medical technology, Teamtechnik
+Carsten Köhler , Head of Sales for automation systems for medical devices, Teamtechnik

 This development is being driven by population growth, but also by increasing prosperity in regions of the world such as Asia.
 The people there want to be treated according to modern medical standards.
 For hygienic reasons, disposable plastic products are in particular demand.
 The quantities are considerable.
 After all, countries like China and India each have around 1.4 billion inhabitants.
 A huge potential — for syringes and cannulas as well as for disposable contact lenses.

-Growth in medical technology is also being driven by the rising number of chronically ill patients.
+Growth in automation systems for medical devices is also being driven by the rising number of chronically ill patients.
 One example is diabetes: Worldwide, approximately 425 million people are affected by this condition.
 And the tendency is rising.
 Many of them inject themselves regularly with insulin — increasing the need for manually adjustable injection pens or automatic pumps worn on the body.
 Teamtechnik also offers fully automated production systems for these devices.

 expected by Teamtechnik in the